Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Experiments

 \subsection{Real-World Experiment}

-\textbf{Dataset Collection.} In our real-world robot experiments setup, we employ the Agilex Cobot Magic platform, which is equipped with a front-view and two wrist-view cameras.
+\textbf{Dataset Collection.} In our real-world robot experiment setup, we employ the Agilex Cobot Magic platform, which is equipped with a front-view and two wrist-view cameras.
 We perform six distinct manipulation tasks: 1) \textit{close laptop}, 2) \textit{pick carrot}, 3) \textit{pick dual carrots}, 4) \textit{pick dual flowers}, 5) \textit{handover cucumber} and 6) \textit{push triangle}, which involve various objects and action types.
 For each task, 100 demonstrations are collected via master-puppet teleoperation, with objects placed in varying positions on the table to ensure diversity.
-Additional real-world dataset details can be found in Appendix A.
+Hardware and data details are provided in Appendix A.2 and A.3.

 \textbf{Training and Evaluation Details.} All methods are trained to learn task-specific policies under the same configuration in simulation.
 We evaluate Video2Act against RDT~\cite{liu2024rdt}, $\pi_0$~\cite{Black2024pi0} and VPP~\cite{hu2024video}.
 The final checkpoint is used to perform 10 rollouts across varied tabletop positions.
+In our experiments, we use an ALOHA robot equipped with a NVIDIA 4090 GPU (24 GB VRAM).
+For power consumption, System 2 is run alongside the robot controller using half-precision (FP16) inference, requiring 21.04 GiB of GPU memory and 144.4 W of power.
+Since our robot platform does not support a multi-GPU setup, there is a cold-start latency of 587.9 ms before the first action generation (single VDM forward pass).

 \textbf{Quantitative and Qualitative Results.} As shown in the second row of Figure~\ref{fig5}, Video2Act achieves superior real-world performance with an average success rate of \textbf{73.3\%} on the Agilex Robot, outperforming all baseline methods across six real-world tasks.
 Notably, Video2Act attains substantially higher success rates on bimanual manipulation tasks that require precise spatial reasoning and dynamic coordination.
 These results validate the effectiveness of our proposed Video2Act and its explicit spatio-motional representations in improving real-world robustness for complex manipulation tasks.
 As shown in the first row of Figure~\ref{fig5}, Video2Act can accurately execute pick-and-place, articulated object manipulation, bimanual handover, and other precise manipulation tasks, highlighting the generality of our approach across diverse tasks.
-Additional visualizations, failure case analyses, and execution videos are provided in Appendix C, Appendix D, and the supplementary material, respectively.
+Additional visualizations, real-world evaluations, and failure case analyses are presented in Appendix C, D, and E, respectively.